nextflow-io/nextflow/docs/google.md

 ### Fusion file system

-:::{versionadded} 23.02.0-edge
+:::info[Version added: 23.02.0-edge]
 :::

-The Google Batch executor supports the use of {ref}`fusion-page`.
+The Google Batch executor supports the use of `fusion-page`.
 Fusion allows the use of Google Cloud Storage as a virtual distributed file system, optimising the data transfer and speeding up most job I/O operations.

 To enable the use of Fusion file system in your pipeline, add the following snippet to your Nextflow configuration file: